menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

-  "Directory of zone statement files", "conf/zoneopt" "A sample zone statement file, for the zone 'localhost'.", "conf/zoneopt/localhost.opt" "Directory of primary master zone files", "hosts/masters" "Directory of slave zone files", "hosts/slaves"
-  "A sample zone file, for the primary master zone 'localhost.'", "hosts/masters/localhost-hosts"
+  "Directory of zone statement files", "conf/zoneopt" "A sample zone statement file, for the zone 'localhost'.", "conf/zoneopt/localhost.opt" "Directory of primary master zone files", "hosts/masters" "Directory of secondary zone files", "hosts/slaves" "A sample zone file, for the primary master zone 'localhost.'", "hosts/masters/localhost-hosts"

 **With views**